 Add the dried spices (salt and black pepper).
 Put the lid on the food processor and pulse the ingredients until they are finely chopped.
-Use a plastic spatula to scrape the dressing off the sides of the processor.
+Use a plastic spatula to scrape the sides of the processor.

 With the lid on the processor, slowly pour in the extra virgin olive oil while the food processor is running.
-The oil will help emulsify the dressing.
+The oil will help emulsify the dressing and make it creamy.

-This is what is looks like when it is done; smooth and not too runny.
+This is what it looks like when it is done; smooth, creamy and not too runny.

-You should have 1 ½ cups of dressing when you're done.
+You should have 1 ½ cups of creamy cilantro sauce when you're done.

-Pour the dressing into a mason jar.
+Pour the creamy dressing into a mason jar.
 Seal tightly with a lid and refrigerate until ready to use.
-Enjoy on salads, Tex-Mex foods, pasta, and rice.
+Enjoy it on salads, Tex-Mex foods, pasta, and rice.

 - Want a different sweetener?
 Try raw honey, maple syrup, date sugar, or agave.